 All scope-limiting constraints have a neutral value to indicate no further restriction.
-Values for these constraints in certificates need to be consistent with the target configuration and between all certificates in the certificate chain:
+Values for these constraints in certificates need to be consistent both with the target configuration and with all other certificates in the certificate chain:

 - If its configuration or state does not match the expected value the target will reject the certificate. - If two or more distinct non-neutral values are present in the certificate chain, a failure is triggered.
+In other words, only a single non-neutral constraint value is allowed in the certificate chain.